1. Using Commands and Building Stuff¶

 will give you your own description.

-To temporarily step down from your superuser position, you can use the
+To step down temporarily from your superuser position, you may use the

 quell command in-game: